 Then, when the universe offered Tracy an opportunity to devote more time to her family AND live in paradise, she jumped at the chance to move to SW Florida.
 Now you’ll see her in the Idea Kit virtual studio, producing your shoots.
 Expect her to be bossing you, just like she did her news anchors.
 But it’s all to make sure your videos are the best they can be.

-Never one to relax, she does many hours of volunteer and charity work, while running her own blog and social media brand.
-That’s when she’s not training for her next marathon!
+Never one to relax, she does many hours of volunteer and charity work, when she’s not training for her next marathon!

 It’s a statement of pride when someone can say they built something from nothing – but few people have built something like Angelica.